The AOD program at Geneseo offers a number of services, including:

 Geneseo’s commitment to student welfare extends to its concern for how you and your friends socialize.
 If you choose to socialize with alcohol, make sure you’re well informed about its effects, including alcohol's interactionswith other drugs.
 The Safe Party site includes resources for students who attend or host parties, plus transportation and legal information.
 Follow the link below to see more information.

-Do you know how different amounts of alcohol affect your body and brain--and differently for males/females?
+Do you know how different amounts of alcohol affect your body and brain?
 To get the facts, check out this Blood Alcohol Level Table.

 Our AOD Program Coordinator Sarah Covell is also the owner of Sophie, a Certified Therapy Dog.
 Sarah brings Sophie to her second floor Lauderdale office on Tuesdays and Thursdays.
-On Thursday afternoons from 3 to 4 p.m., Sarah and Sophie visit South Village Counseling Services, Onondaga 203 South.
+On occasional Thursday afternoons from 3 to 4 p.m., Sarah and Sophie visit South Village Counseling Services (check for schedule).
 Sophie loves students and would be happy to have you visit with her any time!